zi7feng/MOCKGPT/README.md

-    GptId INT IDENTITY(1,1) PRIMARY KEY, -- Auto-increment primary key GptVersion NVARCHAR(20), -- Version of the GPT instance GptDescription NVARCHAR(255) -- Description of the GPT instance );
+    GptId INT IDENTITY(1,1) PRIMARY KEY, -- Auto-increment primary key GptVersion NVARCHAR(20), -- Version of the GPT instance GptDescription NVARCHAR(255) -- Description of the GPT instance -- The GPTInstances table conforms to the Third Normal Form (3NF) );
 ```
 #### Conversations